ionelaSabinaMacovei/Hangman-Project3/README.md

 - Beside the gitpod button, it is code button
 - Press the Code button and the chose one of the two cloning methods
 - 1. The first one is by copping the link
-- 2. The second one is by downloading(at the botom) by pressing Download ZIP.
+- 2. The second one is by downloading(at the bottom) by pressing Download ZIP.

 [Back to top](<#table-content>)